 Keeping our community safe

 Throughout our responses to the pandemic, we have made the health and wellbeing of our community a priority.
-We expect that in academic year 2021-22 we will begin to return to business as usual, as we apply the learning and experiences we have gained in the pedagogy of blended learning since spring 2020 to enhance our teaching programmes.
-However, in planning for next year, we need to be ready to adapt to any disruption we might face, for example, as a result of new variants.
+We are continuing to move towards business as usual during the 2021-22 academic year, as we apply the learning and experiences we have gained in the pedagogy of blended learning since spring 2020 to enhance our teaching programmes.
+However, as with Omicron, we need to be ready to adapt to any disruption we might face, for example, as a result of new variants.

-While we want and expect all our students to return to campus next year, we want to continue to offer a reasonable level of flexibility for those of our students who are unable to arrive at our campuses for the start of term due to COVID-19 restrictions (perhaps due to travel restrictions or the pace of vaccine roll out in their home countries).
+- We want to continue to offer a reasonable level of flexibility for those of our students who are unable to attend for face-to-face teaching due to COVID-19 restrictions.

-Our planning for 2021-22 is based on the following elements:
+Our approach during the 2021-22 academic year is based on the following elements:

 - an expectation that all students will be physically present on our campuses.
 Teaching programmes will be delivered through a blended-learning model.
 The majority of learning opportunities will be available in-person as long as it remains safe to do so, and we are not constrained by UK Government restrictions